There are 2 known methods:

 #1 if you are NOT VERY flexible

 Put your fist on your head in a way that all your fingers touch your head.
 Measure the height from the top of your fist to the floor.
-From this measure subtract one (1) inch, this new measure will be the size of your hoop.
+From this measurement, subtract one (1) inch, this new measurement will be the size of your hoop.

 #2 if you are VERY flexible

 Put your fist on your head in a way that only your little finger touches your head.
 Measure the height from the top of your fist to the floor.
-From this measure subtract one (1) inch, this new measure will be the size of your hoop.
+From this measurement, subtract one (1) inch, this new measurement will be the size of your hoop.

-Once measured, : Round this number to be the closest to our standard ring sizes 36’’ or 38’’ or 39’’.
-If your not near any thoses sizes, we can make custom size rings/lyras.
+Once measured, round this number to the closest of our standard ring sizes, 36’’ or 38’’ or 39’’.
+If you're not near any of those sizes, we can make custom size rings/lyras.
 Check our Custom Aerial ring.